sripberger/topo-strict/README.md

 ## Disadvantages vs `topo`
+- `topo-strict` does not yet support merging, as `topo` does.
+The rules and validation approach make this feature quite a bit more complicated, so I've put off implementing it until I personally need it for something.
+I'm happy to accept contributions from anybody who might want it sooner.

 - The rules of `topo-strict` are obviously not always appropriate, and in situations where you'd rather be loose and simple you should probably use `topo`.